Adult social care privacy notice

 Is my information transferred to a third country or international organisation?

-If you use the Brain in Hand App we will transfer your personal data to the United States of America.
+If you use the Brain in Hand App, Brain in hand are the data controller and will transfer your personal data to the United States of America.
+A copy of their privacy notice is available here.

 How long do you keep information about me?